Okan1991/welldata-surveyapp-reproduction/README.md

 - **Personal Health Goals Management**: Interface for users to add and manage personal health goals
 - **Connected App Ecosystem**: Integration with existing health applications like Selfcare, Zipster, and Bibopp

-The first two applications (SolidJS File Manager and React Chakra UI Pod Manager) serve as simpler demonstrations of Solid Pod interaction, providing a foundation for understanding how the more complex WellData application works.
+The other applications serve as demonstrations of Solid Pod interaction, providing a foundation for understanding how the more complex WellData application works.

 ## Testing Multiple Applications with the Same Pod

 This project demonstrates how multiple applications can authenticate and access the same Solid Pod, which is a key feature of the Solid ecosystem.
-All three applications use the same local WebID and Pod, but have completely different user interfaces and functionality.
+All four applications use the same local WebID and Pod, but have completely different user interfaces and functionality.

 To test this functionality:

 1. Start all applications and the Solid server
 2. Create a test account and Pod on the local Solid server
 3. Log in to all applications using the same WebID
-4. Make changes in one application (e.g., create a container)
+4. Make changes in one application (e.g., create a container or complete a survey)
 5. Observe that the changes are visible in the other applications

 This demonstrates the interoperability of Solid applications and how users can control their data while using multiple applications.